Last Updated : August 13, 2015

 According to the CADTH Scientific Advice disclaimer, the Scientific Advice provided to the applicant may not be taken into account in any future CADTH assessments or recommendations.
 The Scientific Advice provided is not permitted to be included as part of a submission to the CADTH drug reimbursement review.
 These processes have been put in place in order to maintain the integrity of the drug formulary review process and minimize any perceived biases that may result from the disclosure of any advice received.

-An application is reviewed for eligibility and availability of preferred meeting dates prior to the approval and confirmation of the application.
-Once the application is approved and the time period for the Scientific Advice meeting has been mutually agreed to, the first invoice will be issued.
-The applicant may withdraw the application prior to the confirmation of the application, without penalty.
+An application is reviewed for eligibility and the availability of preferred meeting dates prior to the approval and confirmation of the application.
+Once the application is approved and the time period for the Scientific Advice meeting has been mutually agreed to, the confirmation letter will be issued.
+The applicant may withdraw the application before the confirmation letter is issued, without penalty.
+Once the confirmation letter is issued, withdrawal of the application will be subject to payment of any invoices issued.
+Please read more about the fee for Scientific Advice.

 Changes in meeting dates, after confirmation by both parties, are challenging for CADTH.
-CADTH requires as much advance notice as possible in order to manage date changes.
-CADTH will make every attempt to accommodate date changes if required for good reason; however, accommodation cannot be guaranteed.
-In the case of a meeting date change, CADTH will retain the fees already paid but will shift the remaining payment schedule to align with the new meeting date.
+CADTH requires as much advance notice as possible to manage date changes.
+CADTH will attempt to accommodate date changes; however, accommodation cannot be guaranteed.
+CADTH reserves the right to charge an additional fee of up to $10,000 should the reserved meeting time be changed by more than 1 week from the agreed-upon time frame.